Stability properties of some particle filters: Proofs and auxiliary results

-\begin{proof} \emph{(Theorem \ref{thm:MET}).} The proof is based directly on those of \citep[Proposition 12 and Lemma 15]{filter:the:DFMP09}, which are in turn developments from the decomposition ideas of \citet{filter:the:KV08}.
-However, there are some crucial differences here: the focus of the present work is on the $v$-norm on measures, as opposed to total variation, and different techniques will be used to deal with and control denominator terms in equation (\ref{eq:filt_starting_decomp}) below, by way of Propositions \ref{prop:eta_bounded_in_v} and \ref{prop:equiv}.
+\begin{pf*}{Proof of Theorem \ref{thmMET}} The proof is based directly on those of Douc et al. [(\citeyear{filtertheDFMP09}), Proposition 12 and Lemma 15], which are in turn developments from the decomposition ideas of \citet{filtertheKV08}.
+However, there are some crucial differences here: the focus of the present work is on the $v$-norm on measures, as opposed to total variation, and different techniques will be used to deal with and control denominator terms in equation (\ref{eqfiltstartingdecomp}) below, by way of Propositions \ref{propetaboundedinv} and \ref{propequiv}.

-Throughout the proof, $c$ is a finite constant whose value depends on $\mu$ and the quantities in (H\ref{hyp:drift})-(H\ref{hyp:minor_and_maj}) and whose value may change on each appearance.
+Throughout the proof, $c$ is a finite constant whose value depends on $\mu$ and the quantities in \ref{hypdrift}--\ref{hypminorandmaj} and whose value may change on each appearance.

-Let $\left(\bar{X}_{n};n\geq0\right)$ be the bi-variate Markov chain on $\mathsf{X}^{2}$ with
+Let $ (\bar{X}_{n};n\geq0 )$ be the bi-variate Markov chain on $\mathsf{X}^{2}$ with

-and for some distribution $H$ on $\mathsf{X}^{2}$ we denote by $\bar{\mathbb{E}}_{H}$ the expectation with respect to the law of this bi-variate chain initialized by $\bar{X}_{0}\sim H$.
-In line with previous definitions, for $\eta$ a distribution on $\mathsf{X}$ we write $\bar{\mathbb{E}}_{p,\delta_{x}\otimes\eta}:=\int\delta_{x}\left(\mathrm{d}x\right)\eta\left(\mathrm{d}x^{\prime}\right)\bar{\mathbb{E}}_{H}\left[\left.\varphi\left(\bar{X}_{p},\ldots,\bar{X}_{n}\right)\right|\left\{ \bar{X}_{p}=\left(x,x^{\prime}\right)\right\} \right]$.
-Also define $\bar{C}_{d}:=C_{d}\times C_{d}$ and throughout the following writing $\bar{x}=\left(x,x^{\prime}\right)$ for a point in $\mathsf{X}^{2}$, define $\bar{G}_{n}\left(\bar{x}\right):=G_{n}\left(x\right)G_{n}\left(x^{\prime}\right)$ and $\bar{v}\left(\bar{x}\right):=v\left(x\right)v\left(x^{\prime}\right).$
+and for some distribution $H$ on $\mathsf{X}^{2}$ we denote by $\bar {\mathbb{E}}_{H}$ the expectation with respect to the law of this bi-variate chain initialized by $\bar{X}_{0}\sim H$.
+In line with previous definitions, for $\eta$ a distribution on $\mathsf{X}$, we write $\bar{\mathbb{E}}_{p,\delta _{x}\otimes\eta}:=\int\delta_{x} (\mathrmm{d}x )\eta (\mathrmm{d}x^{\prime} )\bar{\mathbb{E}}_{H} [\varphi(\bar{X}_{p},\ldots,\bar{X}_{n} )| \{ \bar {X}_{p}= (x,x^{\prime} ) \} ]$.
+Also define $\bar{C}_{d}:=C_{d}\times C_{d}$ and throughout the following writing $\bar{x}= (x,x^{\prime} )$ for a point in $\mathsf{X}^{2}$, define $\bar{G}_{n} (\bar{x} ):=G_{n} (x )G_{n} (x^{\prime} )$ and $\bar{v} (\bar{x} ):=v (x )v (x^{\prime})$.